mckellwoodland/gan_anom_detect/README.md

 docker build --tag frd:latest frd/.
 ```

-# Train a StyleGAN2-ADA model.
+# Train a StyleGAN2-ADA Model

 Train a StyleGAN2-ADA<sup>1</sup> model with the StyleGAN2-ADA repository (forked) by providing the `--outdir` and `--data` arguments to the `train.sh` script.
 The provided `Optional Arguments` in the script were the hyperparameters used to train models in our study.